marcotoronto/rdm-test/content/06-4_Share_Reuse_Preservation.md

 ---
-# Data Sharing & Reuse
+# Data Sharing, Reuse & Preservation

+What are they? something important they share: format conversion, repositories

+then, talk about sharing, reuse, preservation

 What forms of the data are you sharing? - Raw, processed, analyzed, and final are all options
 - Do the funding agency or publisher mandate any of these for you?